Blazzzeee/network_manager_ui/README.md

 Installation Guide-
-Dependencies- rofi, or rofi-wayland if you are on wayland , NetworkManager , Python3 , pinentry-gtk(default) or pinentry-qt Some form of notification system (ex if you are on a wlroots based compositor swayvnc)
+Dependencies- rofi, or rofi-wayland if you are on wayland , NetworkManager , Python3 , pinentry-gtk(default) or pinentry-qt Some form of notification system (ex if you are on a wlroots based compositor swaync)

 ### For Arch linux
 If you are on arch-based system